 Don't Delay!
 If you would like to start your PPI Claim against NatWest, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers were mis-sold PPI (Payment Protection Insurance) by NatWest, PPI was usually added to a customer's policy by NatWest, in some cases without their knowledge.
-NatWest were known to refuse a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by NatWest, PPI may have been added to a customer's policy by NatWest, in some cases without their knowledge.
+NatWest may have denied a credit application if PPI was refused by the customer.

 NatWest PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by NatWest.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to NatWest, and this was not disclosed to you at the point of sale, then you would be due PPI compensation from NatWest.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to NatWest, and this was not explained to you at the point of sale, then you would be due compensation from NatWest.

 National Westminster Bank, generally identified as NatWest, was established in 1968 with the merger of National Provincial Bank and Westminster Bank but NatWest can be dated back to as early 1658 to a bank called Smith's Bank of Nottingham.
 NatWest has been part of the Royal Bank of Scotland group since the year 2000.

 The merger in 1968 caught the City and the public by surprise, but the mutual benefit of the merger was apparent, it allowed the bank to modernise the branch networks and streamline new technology, increased balance sheet strength and increased investment.
 NatWest started trading on new year's day in 1970 with its logo still remaining very similar today.